 Watch for signs of complications and seek treatment immediately if any should occur.

 If you or a loved one has shingles, a private duty nurse can help with pain management, medication management, wound care, and other skilled services.
-Learn more about our services at NurseRegistry.com/private-care or call us at 650-462-1001 to speak with a Care Coordinator.
+Elderly loved ones do not have to deal with the pain symptoms on their own or need to relocate to a medical facility.

 Sources